MIRTK/CorticalSurfaceEvaluation/README.md

 ## Package

-This application uses NW.js and can be packaged for macOS with the following commands:

 ### Install Node.js

 #### Ubuntu

-This application was developed with Node.js 7.2.
+This application was developed with [Node.js](https://nodejs.org/en/) 7.2.
 Earlier versions may work as well, including the version available through the official Ubuntu 14.04 `nodejs` package.
 However, `nwbuild` to create a package failed with this version.
 Therefore, use `nvm` to install a more recent version with the commands below or